RDoerfel/test-lab-website/content/publication/Doerfel2024_GeroScience/index.md

 ---
-title: 'An example conference paper'
+title: 'Multimodal Brain Age Prediction Using Machine Learning: Combining Structural MRI and 5-HT2AR PET-derived Features'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Ruben
-  - admin
+  - Jonas
-  - Robert Ford
+  - Pontus

 # Author notes (optional)
 author_notes: